git/git.github.io/SoC-2017-Microprojects.md

 Some people always run the command with these options, and would prefer to be able to activate them by default in ~/.gitconfig.

+### Use dir-iterator to avoid explicit recursive directory traversal

+Some places in git use raw API opendir/readdir/closedir to traverse a directory recursively, which usually involves function recursion.
+Now that we have `struct dir_iterator` (see dir-iterator.h), convert these to use the dir-iterator to simplify the code.
+Do only one conversion per microproject.

 ## How to find other ideas for microprojects

 If you don't like for some reason the above microprojects or if you